Be successful. Be supported. Be inspired.

 What is SSI Youth@Work?

-SSI Youth@Work is a flexible and free program that connects you with an experienced mentor to help you stay in work and map your future career goals.
-Open to young people aged 15-24 from refugee and migrant backgrounds, SSI Youth@Work is not a study course – it’s a free and simple way to discuss your career with an experienced professional.
+SSI Youth@Work is a flexible and free program that connects you with an experienced mentor to help you stay in work and map your future career and education goals.
+Open to young people aged 15-24 from refugee and migrant backgrounds, SSI Youth@Work is not a study course – it’s a free and simple way to discuss your career and education with an experienced professional.

 You’ll be matched with a mentor with similar career interests who will provide one-on-one support for up to six months via text message, over the phone, via email, or in person.
 There are no deadlines, and no need to travel for meetings.